how-to

 How to Do Crypto Accounting for Companies With a Native Token background

-Crypto treasury management is not the same as watching prices on CoinGecko.
-It is the set of accounting controls, workflows, and systems that let you track positions accurately, close your books on time, and hand an auditor something they can actually verify.
-This guide walks through what that looks like in practice.
+This is not the same as watching prices on CoinGecko.
+Crypto treasury management is the set of accounting controls, workflows, and systems that let you track positions accurately, close your books on time, and hand an auditor something they can actually verify.
+This guide is the 2026 playbook for corporate finance teams, covering the four core challenges, the workflow that handles them, the best practices we see in companies that get it right, and how to set it up in Xero or QuickBooks.

 What crypto treasury management actually means